expo/router/docs/docs/guides/universal-links.md

 ```

 Build your native app with EAS Build to ensure the entitlement is registered with Apple.
 You can also use the [Apple Developer Portal](https://developer.apple.com/account/resources/identifiers/list) to add the entitlement manually.

+> You can use an **experimental** CLI `npx setup-safari` to automatically register a bundle identifier to your Apple account, assign entitlements to the ID, and create an iTunes app entry in the store.
+The local setup will be printed and you can skip most the following.
+This is the easiest way to get started with universal links, but it's an _unofficial Bacon side-project™_ which will likely be rolled into EAS in the future.

 Next, create a `public/.well-known/apple-app-site-association` file and add the following: